liqotech/liqo/docs/design/droned.md

 3. run `make -f scripts/advertisement-operator/Makefile`; this will regenerate the code for the new version of Advertisement

 ### Run instructions
-1. copy the kubeconfig of the foreign cluster in _data/foreignKubeconfig_ and _data/foreignKubeconfig_cm.yaml_
+1. create a configMap with name **foreign-kubeconfig** containing the kubeconfig of the foreign cluster. (in _data_ folder there is a file _data/foreignKubeconfig_cm.yaml_ already set up, you only need to insert your kubeconfig)
+2. apply it to the cluster `kubectl apply -f data/foreignKubeconfig_cm.yaml`
-2. run `make install -f scripts/advertisement-operator/Makefile` on both your home cluster and foreign one.
+3. run `make install -f scripts/advertisement-operator/Makefile` on both your home cluster and foreign one.
 This will install the CRD Advertisement
+4. run the operator
+    - outside a cluster `go build cmd/advertisement-operator/main.go`
+    - inside a cluster `kubectl apply -f data/adv_deploy.yaml`
-3. an Advertisement CR will be created on foreign cluster (you can check with `kubectl get adv`)
+5. an Advertisement CR will be created on foreign cluster (you can check with `kubectl get adv`)
-4. if you want to create an Advertisement on home cluster you can use the sample by running `kubectl apply -f config/advertisement-operator/samples/protocol_v1beta1_advertisement.yaml`
+6. if you want to create an Advertisement on home cluster you can use the sample by running `kubectl apply -f config/advertisement-operator/samples/protocol_v1beta1_advertisement.yaml`